 While the sleeping bag shape might not seem important, it is for two big reasons:

 First, sleeping bags keep you warm by trapping air and holding it in a layer next to your body.
 Your body heats up this layer of trapped air to keep you warm.
 The less air space there is in the bag, the faster you warm up and stay warm!
 Picking a bag based on your body size and shape is important for efficiency and warmth.
 Roomier bags will often be heavier as well.

 We recommend selecting a semi-rectangular bag or mummy bag which is versatile and can work for backpacking as well as car camping.
 Semi-rectangular bags are good for backpackers with larger frames or those who don’t like the constrictive feeling of a mummy bag.

 To Quilt or Not to Quilt?

 Some lightweight backpackers won’t even entertain the idea of a sleeping bag, and instead opt for a camping quilt.
-Be sure to check out the Enlightened Equipment Accomplice quilt we listed above if you’re interested in going ultralight.
+Be sure to check out the Enlightened Equipment if you’re interested in going ultralight.

 Synthetic vs. Down Sleeping Bag Insulation

 Synthetic bags are usually insulated with polyester.
 They’re quick-drying, and still hold up to their insulation power even when damp or wet.
 Often, synthetic bags are cheaper than down, and they’re non-allergenic.
 The only downside of synthetic bags is that they don’t compress as small as down sleeping bags.
 And, they tend to be heavier than down (but not always).